Manual Lymphatic Drainage

 trauma (emotional or physical)

 * Bodywork can be incredibly supportive to the healing process, but it is not a substitute for medical care, especially if you are experiencing one of the conditions listed above.
 Please consult a qualified health practitioner if you aren’t sure whether Lymphatic Drainage would be appropriate for your condition.
-I request that you have been released for bodywork by a health care provider if you are seeking treatment post-op or currently undergoing cancer treatment.
+If you are seeking bodywork post-op or are currently in cancer treatment, be sure that you’ve been released for bodywork by your health care provider .

 -